NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/PBE/exampleShearBuilding3/README.rst

 FEMA P58 Style Assessment
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We now revisit our experience with the **DL** panel to explore the interface PBE offers for a FEMA P58 style assessment.
-Similarly to the previous exercise, the file ``P58_assessment.json`` contains all of the problem data and may be used to obviate the manual entry of data into the UI panels.
+Similarly to the previous exercise, the file ``P58_assessment.json`` contains all of the problem data and may be used to bypass the manual entry of data into the UI panels.

 The following figure shows a tab from the alternate **DL** panel interface which is provided when **FEMA P58** is selected from the **Damage and Loss Assessment** dropdown menu: